cscannell-inacloud/Microsoft-Teams-Docs/teams/jslibrary.md

     * The handler to invoke when the user selects the save button.

 ### `setSettings(settings: `[`Settings`](#settings.Settings)`): void`
 Sets the settings for the current instance.
-Note that this is an asynchronous operation so there are no guarentees as to when calls to getSettings will reflect the changed state.
+Note that this is an asynchronous operation so there are no guarantees as to when calls to getSettings will reflect the changed state.

 #### Parameters
 * `settings: `[`Settings`](#settings.Settings)